 A cycle lane is part of a road reserved for pedal cycles which is separated from the rest of the carriageway by line markings.
 In the UK there are advisory cycle lanes (a broken white line, and which motor vehicles can drive on), and mandatory cycle lanes (a solid white lane, which motor vehicles cannot cross).

 A cycle path is a route free from motor traffic that doesn’t run alongside an existing road.
 In other words, these are distinct routes separate from the road network.

 Whereas a cycle track runs parallel to a road, although unlike a cycle lane, is separate from it.

-Are electric bikes allowed in cycle lanes?
+Are electric bikes allowed in cycle lanes, paths or tracks?

 The short answer is yes – but there are some ‘ebikes’ that are actually classed as mopeds and motorbikes.
 These are not allowed in cycle lanes, so it’s worth checking if your bike meets the criteria.

 If an ebike meets the requirements below, it is classed as a normal pedal cycle.
 This means it can be used on cycle paths, cycle tracks and anywhere else a pedal cycle is allowed.